Last reviewed: July 2026

 Condemned vs. Uninhabitable: The Legal Difference

 A condemned notice is a legal order from the local building official.
 It's different from a home that's simply in bad shape.
 Once condemned, the city may require rehabilitation within a set timeframe or force demolition.
 Daily fines can accumulate.
 Liens get placed.
-And traditional buyers can't get financing on a condemned property.
+Financing, insurance, and buyer approval are usually much harder until the condemnation path is clear.
 Max Cohen (CGC1534000) has rehabilitated condemned properties across Florida, working directly with code enforcement to clear violations and restore certificates of occupancy.

 Condemned Property Situations We Handle